Inferentialist Public Announcement Logic: Base-extension Semantics: Examples of Public Announcements

 It is useful here to discuss some examples of how the reasoning of PAL can be applied.
 This shows how the standard semantics for PAL works and will allow us to highlight, when we return to the examples in Section~\ref{sec:ExamplesRevisited}, the differences to the base-extension semantics treatment of PAL developed later in this paper.

 The examples discussed in this paper and their treatment in the standard semantics is taken from \cite{Ditmarsch2007}.

 Our first example will be a simple card game between three agents and our second example, the most famous puzzle concerning PAL, is the muddy-children puzzle.
-We have chosen these examples as they highlight different aspects of how informational content is encoded in our semantics and how that differs with the treatment of these examples in Kripke semantics, as we will discuss in Section \ref{sec:Examples}.
+We have chosen these examples as they highlight different aspects of how informational content is encoded in our semantics.